TitlesAssistant Professor of Bass Trombone

-Venezuelan trombonist Angel Subero is an instructor of trombone at Boston Conservatory at Berklee.
+Venezuelan trombonist Angel Subero is an assistant professor of instrumental studies.

 Subero attended the Conservatorio Itinerante in Caracas, Venezuela where he studied with the legendary Michel Becquet.
 Since coming to the United States in 2001, he has attended Boston Conservatory where he studied with Lawrence Isaacson and at the New England Conservatory of Music with Douglas Yeo.
 He has also studied with John Rojak at the Aspen Music Festival.

 Subero has performed with the Boston Symphony Orchestra, the Boston Pops, the Pittsburgh Symphony Orchestra, the American Composers Orchestra, the Boston Modern Orchestra Project,

 the Iceland Symphony, the Boston Ballet Orchestra, the Starwars Symphony Orchestra, Naples Philharmonic, Albany Symphony Orchestra, the Boston Philharmonic, the Venezuela Symphony Orchestra, the Caracas Philharmonic, the Gran Mariscal de Ayacucho Symphony, among others.
 As a chamber musician he has appeared with the Burning River Brass, the Camerata Pacifica, the Atlantic Brass Quintet, Boston Symphony Brass Ensemble and Boston Pops Brass Ensemble.
 He is also a member of the award-winning Triton Brass Quintet, the brass ensemble in residence at Boston Conservatory.
 He can be heard on the Triton Brass debut recording release in 2014 under the Hip-bone music record label.